gadenbuie/xaringanthemer/README.md

 ## Theme Settings

-The theme functions listed above are just wrappers around the central function of this package, `style_xaringan()`.
+The theme functions listed above are wrappers around the central function of this package, `style_xaringan()`.
 If you want to start from the default **xaringan** theme and make a few modifications, start there.